Andelis/simple_shell/README.md

 The thompson shell was the first unix shell,  sh, written by Ken Thompson at Bell Labs and distributed with Versions 1 through 6 of Unix, from 1971 to 1975.
 Though old and rudimentary per current requirements, it introduced many of the basic features common to all later Unix shells.

+Bourne shell
+		The Bourne shell, sh, was a new Unix shell by Stephen Bourne at Bell Labs.
+Distributed as the shell for UNIX Version 7 in 1979, it introduced the rest of the basic features considered common to all the later Unix shells, including here documents, command substitution, more generic variables and more extensive builtin control structures.
+The language, including the use of a reversed keyword to mark the end of a block, was influenced by ALGOL 68.
+Traditionally, the Bourne shell program name is sh and its path in the Unix file system hierarchy is /bin/sh.
+But a number of compatible work-alikes are also available with various improvements and additional features.
 				*List of allowed functions*
 List of allowed functions and system calls: access (man 2 access)